 Sales prospecting tools can segment and score your contacts and leads.
 Your sales teams get more qualified and sales-ready leads.
 Such tools can decipher patterns that the human eye can miss.

 The hardest part of marketing is staying consistent.
 Scheduling tools can handle routine tasks such as social media posting, sending welcome emails, and allocating tasks to teammates.
-For this reason and others, 75% of brands are using some form of marketing automation.
+64% of marketing professionals report that their marketing automation is somewhat successful at helping them to achieve their most important goals.

 Companies are using marketing automation in varied ways, as you can see in the chart below.